Career guidance for students

 Jan Schumann is the career counselor for the German stream.

-Each year the DSK organizes a Career Expo, which showcases 20-30 different career options Professional parents and alumni make themselves available for questions regarding their line of work, and 35- 50 tertiary institutions are represented and offer information.
+Each year the DSK organises a Career Expo, which showcases 20-30 different career options Professional parents and alumni make themselves available for questions regarding their line of work, and 35- 50 tertiary institutions are represented and offer information.
 The Expo is compulsory for all Grade 9-12 students.

 All Grade 10 students have the opportunity to get a week’s practical experience in a career field of their choice, followed by a formal assignment regarding their experience in their Life Orienation lessons.